lttle-cloud/samples/nginx/README.md

 All of these samples have been deployed using [Flash Mode](https://docs.lttle.cloud/docs/resources/machines#flash-mode) on lttle.cloud.

-## Prerequisites

-Docker installed on your machine.

-Make sure you are logged in to both lttle.cloud using `lttle login`.

 ## Deploying the Samples

 Visit the respective directories for each sample to find detailed instructions on how to deploy them.